 It was so refreshing to see the pristine and naturally emerald green color water while enjoying the boat ride in Lalakhal which following to the Lalakhal Tea Garden.

 With Kids at Lalakhal Tea Garden

 And then visit one Areca Nut Garden on the mountain (almost 60 feet high), it was superb to see the top view of Lalakhal from here.

 One of the memorable parts of my Sylhet tour will be visiting one local village in Lalakhal.
 I met one family where everyone was so loving.

-Though they were poor but big-hearted.
+They were poor but big-hearted.
 I stayed there just 10 to 15 minutes and within that time served fresh lemon juice, tea, and much more to eat.
-The hospitality from them will be always remembered because this is called Unconditional Love.
+The hospitality from them will always remember because this is called Unconditional Love.

 One Memorable Moment (Local Village Lalakhal)

 A Cup of Tea, prepared from Lalakhal Tea Garden Tea Leaf